 8. Table 1.1. shows the evolution of the (relative) average math score for the two linguistic groups between 1965 and 2000.
 Reported values are standardized data points (also called Z scores).
 They correspond to the difference between the Community' average score and the international mean, then divided by the international standard deviation.
 The results just depict how many standard deviations the Community's score is away from the international mean.
 A positive value of 1.463 for the French-Speaking Community in 1965 suggests that its pupils largely outperformed (by more than 1.4 standard deviation) those of the other participating countries.
 The Flemish-Speaking Community did not participate to the survey in 1965, - but it did participate, alongside the French-Speaking Community to the subsequent ones.
 And the resulting trend largely accords with the "quantitative" census-based evidence reported on Figure 1.2.
-Whereas the (relative) performance of the French-Speaking Community has steadily deteriorated since the mid-1960s, that of the Flemish-Speaking Community has regularly improved.
+Whereas the (relative) performance of the French-Speaking Community has regularly improved.

 Tableau 1.1.
 Long-term evolution of the relative score in maths of pupils in the Belgian Communities vis-à-vis other EU and OECD countries.
-Standardized data points in maths a
+Standardized data points in maths ^a